Stephen C. Foster State Park in Fargo, Georgia. Photo by @elvagogringo

 Been spending too much time attending virtual meetings and classes, and scrolling through social media?
 It's common to feel burned out by all that screen time, but where do you go when you want to disconnect?
 Georgia has a number of places with little or no cell service, few distractions and a peaceful environment for a low-key getaway.

-Here are five places (plus one bonus at the end!) designed to help you go offline and reconnect with yourself and your loved ones in tech-free ways.
+Here are five places designed to help you go offline and reconnect with yourself and your loved ones in tech-free ways.

 Located within Amicalola Falls State Park & Lodge in Dawsonville, Hike Inn is a unique getaway for hikers and overnight travelers.
 Many people who are starting to hike the Appalachian Trail at Springer Mountain start their trip here, only 8 miles from the trailhead.
 It’s a five-mile hike from the state park to the inn.